 Albertson is a very small town located in the state of North Carolina.
 With a population of 2,804 people and just one neighborhood, Albertson is the 258th largest community in North Carolina.

-Albertson is a blue-collar town, with 66.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Albertson is generally considered to be a blue-collar town.
+66.39% of the Albertson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Albertson is a town of production and manufacturing workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Albertson who work in farm management occupations (11.72%), management occupations (7.95%), and teaching (5.51%).

 In addition, many people in Albertson have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

-Albertson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Albertson doesn't have a public transportation system that people use for their commute.

 The per capita income in Albertson in 2022 was $21,840, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $87,360 for a family of four.
 However, Albertson contains both very wealthy and poor people as well.